albertYAML/CKA-Kubernetes-Administrator-2024/storage/exercises.md

   .....
   </pre>

-  You will have a yaml template like this:
+  You will have a nginx-pod-cka.yaml like this:

   ```
   apiVersion: v1